Alxertion/ImageSteganography/README.md

-Image steganography
+Image Steganography
--
-Methods implemented:
-- Least Significant Bit (LSB);
-- Pixel-Value Differencing (PVD).
+=
+Attempts to provide a slick application for image steganography encoding and decoding, using the <b>Least Significant Bit (LSB)</b> method.

 Uses JavaFX (Java 8) and JFoenix for the fancy components.